 Non-sufficient funds (NSF)

 If a paycheck “bounces” or is denied for non-sufficient funds, an employee may file a workers’ rights complaint.
-L&I cannot recover any bank fees or charges associated with a bad check.
+L&I has the authority to recover bank fees or charges associated with a bad check if the attempt to cash the check occurred within 30 days of issue.
 If an employer regularly issues bad checks, this may be a matter for law enforcement.

 If an employee quits or is fired, their final paycheck must be paid on or before the next regularly scheduled payday.
 Employers cannot withhold a final paycheck if the employee does not turn in keys, uniforms, tools, equipment, etc. There are specific rules for deductions taken from a final paycheck.